qiskit-community/lindbladmpo/INSTALL.md

     cd ../bin/
     ./lindbladmpo

 Great!
-Now we suggest opening your favorite Python IDE and following the tutorial and examples.
-Go back to the [README file](README.md).
+Now we suggest opening your favorite Python IDE and following the tutorial and examples - go back to the [Table of Contents](README.md#table-of-contents).

 ## Note on multithreading